sio/LibPQ/ROADMAP.md

   separate project that relies on LibPQ for importing the source code.

+## Roadmap to the next release (probably 1.1.0)

+There are no explicit plans for new features yet.
+This section will be futher updated in the development process.

+If no critical bugs are discovered and no breaking changes arrive with Power Query updates, the next (minor) release is scheduled for the Summer of 2018.
+Most likely it will contain some additions to the collection of modules and some minor polishing touches to the import-time user experience.

 ## Release 1.0 roadmap
 - Fix issue #7
 - Add release notes (markdown file, in root directory)